CGI of proposed development from west of the site

 • Office space with a blue frontage to create a more attractive view for pedestrians and vehicles on Anchor and Hope Lane

-• A ‘saw-tooth’ roof to complement the industrial heritage of the local area
+• A ‘pitched roof’ to complement the industrial heritage of the local area

 • Much-improved landscaping including trees and grass spaces, to soften an area that currently lacks greenery